toujou/toujou-v2-prototypes/README.md

 8. run `npm run build` and `npm run build-storybook`

 ## How to create stories for plain html elements
-1. Create a new story files on `src/stories`, like `src/stories/button.stories.ts`
+1. Create a new story file on `src/stories`, like `src/stories/button.stories.ts`

 ## Github page
 We can deploy storybook to a [github page](https://toujou.github.io/toujou-v2-prototypes/).
 Followed [this tutorial](https://medium.com/swlh/how-to-deploy-storybook-to-github-pages-4894097d49ab)